golobby/orm/README.md

 }
 ```
-as you see our user entity is nothing else than a simple struct and two methods.
+As you see, our user entity is nothing else than a simple struct and two methods.
-Entities in GolobbyORM are implementations of `Entity` interface which defines two methods:
+Entities in GolobbyORM are implementations of `Entity` interface, which defines two methods:
 - ConfigureEntity: configures table and also relations to other entities.
 #### Conventions
 ##### Timestamps